Helen Putnam Regional Park

 - The Ridge Trail has two parallel routes between the parking lot and Cattail Pond.
 One is paved, and one is dirt.

 - Excellent views of Petaluma to the east and Sonoma County countryside to the west can be enjoyed from the Panorama Trail.
-The viewpoints can be reached via a climb up Panorama Trail from the Chelino Valley Road parking lot or a gentler approach via the paved Ridge Trail past Cattail Pond.
+The viewpoints can be reached via a climb up Arroyo Trail from the Chileno Valley Road parking lot or a gentler approach via the paved Ridge Trail past Cattail Pond.

 - Filaree, Pomo, Savannah, and South Loop trails wind through dense oak woodlands and offer shade on hot summer days.